gkapfham/www.gregorykapfhammer-old.com/teaching/cs100F2019/practicals.md

 <li><a href="https://github.com/Allegheny-Computer-Science-100-F2019/cs100-F2019-sheets/releases/download/cs100F2019-sheets-16.0.1/cs100F2019_practical07.pdf">Practical Assignment Seven: Practicing the Use of Conditional Logic</a> <p><b>Objective:</b> Create a Java program that determines when events occur<br><b>Reading Assignment:</b> Sections 5.1 and 5.3, with a focus on conditional logic</p>

+<li><a href="https://github.com/Allegheny-Computer-Science-100-F2019/cs100-F2019-sheets/releases/download/cs100F2019-sheets-18.0.0/cs100F2019_practical08.pdf">Practical Assignment Eight: Implementing and Evaluating a Password Checker</a> <p><b>Objective:</b> Implement a program that uses conditional logic and iteration<br><b>Reading Assignment:</b> Sections 5.1 and 5.8, with a focus on loops and conditional logic</p>

 </ul>